 2. Go Back To Dog School

-3. Renew Your Dog License
+3. Renew Your Dog Identification

-Make sure your dog has the correct and most up-to-date information on his tags and microchip.
+Make sure your dog has the correct and most up-to-date information on their tags and microchip.
 Did you move recently?
 Change phone numbers?
 Maybe your now-ex is the primary contact and that’s not a good thing?
 You might have a hard time reclaiming your lost dog if you don’t have the right information.

 4. Check Dog Food Labels